Getting started is half -done.

 • Plan out projects and tasks in writing.

 • To counteract mind-wandering, get active—explain things aloud, teach the material to someone, or tackle a small part of your project.
+This information was given to me during a presentation on building student study skills

 at an AP Workshop a few years ago.